 Reduction Potential (3) United States by 1.9% by 2035, meeting 18% of U.S. electricity requirements, up from 8.9% in 2012.
 Given the sizeable and compatible industrial base in Georgia, a comparable level of penetration would seem achievable.
 Because of Georgia's amount of heavy industry, the opportunities for cogeneration should be greater in our state than elsewhere.
 Cost Competitiveness (4) Yes Research has documented the cost competitiveness of district, industrial, and power generation CHP systems.
 The cost-effectiveness of commercial CHP depends on rate design and system ownership (Brown, 2017).
 Albany CHP LCOE is estimated to be \$127-132 (in \$2017)/MWh without including a value for the steam that is produced.
 A 35-year plant life brings the LCOE down to \$123/MWh.
 The cost competitiveness of CHP systems depend on whether they are customer or utility owned, and on the type of rate tariff that they operate under.
-Two possibilities that have been evaluated include a CHP system that is owned and operated by a customer, subject to a flat tariff, versus a CHP system that is owned and operated by a utility subject to time varying locational marginal prices.
-The latter was found to be more financially Beyond Carbon Attributes (5) Environmental benefits mainly relate to air quality improvements from efficient and clean electricity and thermal energy generation.
+Two possibilities that have been evaluated include a CHP system that is owned and operated by a customer, subject to a flat tariff, versus a CHP system that is owned and operated by a customer, subject to a nat tann, versus a chir locational marginal prices.
+The latter was found to be more financially favorable (Brown, 2017).
+Beyond Carbon Attributes (5) Environmental benefits mainly relate to air quality improvements from efficient and clean electricity and thermal energy generation.
 2 However, cogeneration may lead to greater local pollution, depending on the system design and the primary energy source (Bo Yang, et al., 2019).
 From an economic development perspective, research on The Job Generation Impacts of Expanding Industrial Cogeneration (Baer, et al., 2015) estimates: (for new CHP generation investments driven by a federal investment tax credit) first-order jobs of 0.08 full time equivenlent (FTE)/GWh from construction and installation, and 0.09 FTE/GWh from operations and maintenance; second-order jobs of 0.33 job- years/GWh from household and commercial re-spending.
-These gains are partially offset by a loss of 0.45 job-years/GWh from centralized plant generation.
-In addition to overall net jobs benefits, as a decentralized energy resource, cogeneration can also lead to lower infrastructure requirements/costs (T&D) and improve grid resilience as a source of reliable, base load generation.
-As a social benefit, cogeneration generally offers a competitive energy costing structure for its users (mainly commercial and industrial players) and reduces the wholesale electricity prices for the grid consumers.
+These gains are partially offset by a loss of 0.45 job- years/GWh from centralized plant generation.
+In addition to overall net jobs benefits, as a decentralized energy resource, cogeneration can also lead to lower infrastructure requirements/costs (T&D) and improve grid resilience as a source of reliable, base load generation. the wholesale electricity prices for the grid consumers.
 3 Down-select Decision Yes Retain for further analysis